-Distribution method: Cheque sent directly to your institution, Accessibility Advisor will ask for your signature to transfer the amount to the institution so they can pay ATBC for equipment or captioning/interpreting services.
+Distribution method: Cheque is sent directly to your institution and your Accessibility Advisor will ask for your signature to transfer the amount to the institution so they can pay ATBC for equipment or for captioning/interpreting services.
 This money is taxable.

 - BC Access Grant for Students with Permanent Disabilities

 Amount: Replaces the student loan amount up to $1,000 per program year (e.g., if you receive $1,000 worth of student loan, the loan is replaced with this grant)